palazzem/adk-toolkit/README.rst

 * ADK fast constructor
 * Simple default implementation of Broadcast receiver and IntentFilter
 * Writing and reading features available
-* Simple AsyncTask to return read bytes
+* Simple AsyncTask support

 Roadmap
 -------

 * Better AsyncTask which uses StringBuilder to publishProgress of a String object as result
-* Simple implementation of a Service
+* Service implementation

 Contribution guidelines
 -----------------------